 Your doctor will explain the procedure to you and answer any questions you may have.
-He or she will ask you to sign a consent form.
+They will ask you to sign a consent form.

-When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
-A member of your anesthesia team will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
-At first, you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleep during your procedure).
-Once you are asleep, your doctor will start your procedure.Back to top
+When it’s time for your procedure, your nurse will bring you to the procedure room and help you onto the exam table.
+A member of your anesthesia team will place an intravenous (IV) catheter into your vein, usually in your hand or arm.
+At first, you’ll receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
+Once you’re asleep, your doctor will start your procedure.Back to top

 During Your Procedure

-You will lie on your stomach on the table with a pillow under your hips.
-Your back will be cleaned and you will get an injection to numb the area about half way up your back.
-Your doctor will use x-rays to guide the needle that has the block.
-He or she will then inject the medication into the area of your celiac plexus.
-The needle will then be removed and a bandage (Band-Aid®) will be put on the site.
+You’ll lie on your stomach on the table with a pillow under your hips.
+Your back will be cleaned, and you’ll get an injection to numb the area about half way up your back.
+Your doctor will use x-rays to guide the needle with the block.
+They will then inject the medication into the area of your celiac plexus.
+Your doctor will remove the needle and place a bandage (Band-Aid®) on the site.

 Your procedure will take about 90 minutes.Back to top

 When you wake up after your procedure , you will be in the Post Anesthesia Care Unit (PACU).
 A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
 You will stay in the PACU until you’re fully awake.